summer1210/TODOey/README.md

 Built a To-Do mobile application with the help of Provider package which helps manage the app state.
 Interactive UI and CRUD based application helps user to set a task, update it and delete it.
 User can see or view all the tasks in the todo list.
 It helped me in basic understanding of Flutter state management.

-## thing i learnt throught this project
+## Thing i learnt throught this project

 - Understand what is state and why we need to manage it.
 - Understand the difference between ephemeral (local) state and app state.